nmakel/sdm_modbus/README.md

     Pulse/LED Indicator Mode: Import + Export Energy (Active)
 ```

-## Examples
+### Connecting

-If you wish to use ModbusTCP the following parameters are relevant:
+If you wish to use Modbus TCP the following parameters are relevant:

-`host = IP or DNS name of your ModbusTCP gateway, required`
+`host = IP or DNS name of your Modbus TCP gateway, required`
-`port = listening port of the ModbusTCP gateway, required`
+`port = TCP port of the Modbus TCP gateway, required`
-`unit = Modbus device id, default=1, optional`
+`unit = Modbus device address, default=1, optional`

-While if you are using a serial Modbus connection you can specify:
+While if you are using a Modbus RTU connection you can specify:

 `device = path to serial device, e.g. /dev/ttyUSB0, required`
-`baud = baud rate of your SDM unit, defaults to product default, optional`
+`baud = baud rate of your SDM unit, defaults to factory default, optional`
-`unit = Modbus unit id, defaults to 1, optional`
+`unit = Modbus device address, defaults to 1, optional`

 Connecting to the meter:

 ```
     >>> import sdm_modbus

-    # SDM120 over ModbusTCP
+    # SDM120 over Modbus TCP
     >>> device = sdm_modbus.SDM120(host="10.0.0.123", port=502)

-    # SDM230 over ModbusTCP
-    >>> device = sdm_modbus.SDM230(host="10.0.0.123", port=502)

     # SDM630 over Modbus RTU
     >>> device = sdm_modbus.SDM630(device="/dev/ttyUSB0", baud=9600)